rkuhn/blog/01_my_journey_towards_understanding_distribution.md

 case class AuthFailure(reason: String) extends AuthResponse
 ~~~

-Modeling a protocol like this and exposing only an `ActorRef[Authenticate]` to clients does not only inhibit them from sending the entirely wrong message type, it also expresses the dependency of the session availability upon successful authentication—without having an `ActorRef[Sessioncommand]` the compiler will not accept the sending of such messages.
+Modeling a protocol like this and exposing only an `ActorRef[Authenticate]` to clients does not only inhibit them from sending the entirely wrong message type, it also expresses the dependency of the session availability upon successful authentication—without having an `ActorRef[SessionCommand]` the compiler will not accept the sending of such messages.

 ##Tangent: Protocols